Madnessy/ansible-mikrotik/readme.md

   assign networks / dhcp servers to the vlan

 ### wireless
-  ceate a security profile (kind of basic)
+  create a security profile (kind of basic)
   create a virtual wlan interface
   set the master vlan interface (and set channels and such)